CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_template_region_detail.html.markdown

 ## Argument Reference ##

 * `parent_dn` - (Required) Distinguished name of the parent object.
-* `hub_networking` - (Optional) In order to add the cloud subnets to the cloud context profile associated with the infra tenant, this attribute needs to be explicitly "disabled".
+* `hub_networking` - (Optional) Disabling `hub_networking` blocks the traffic between VNets in the given region.
+In order to add the cloud subnets to the cloud context profile associated with the infra tenant, `hub_networking` needs to be explicitly "disabled".
 After the cloud subnets are added, `hub_networking` needs to be explicitly "enabled" again.
-Allowed values are "disable", "enable".
+Allowed values are "disabled", "enabled".
 Type: String.

 ## Importing ##